Recruitment

 (3) Attend a minimum of 50% of the training.
 Currently 4 to 5 times a month.

 (4) Attend your assigned shifts each month.
-The West Valley Fire Department currently has 2 Firefighters on shift at the Vinton Station each night from 9:00 pm to 6:00 am.
+The West Valley Fire Department currently has 2 Firefighters on duty at the Vinton Station each night, and around the clock on weekends.
+You will be assigned two overnight, and one weekend shift per month.
 Your shift schedule will be worked around your availability.

 Documents